Sabtain-Dev/Tensorflow/README.md

-# DeepLearning.AI TensorFlow Developer Specialization – Course 01: Convolutional Neural Networks
+# DeepLearning.AI TensorFlow Developer Specialization

-This repository contains my work and notes from **Course 01: Convolutional Neural Networks with TensorFlow**, the first course in the [DeepLearning.AI TensorFlow Developer Specialization](https://www.coursera.org/professional-certificates/tensorflow-in-practice) on Coursera.
+This repository contains my work and notes from courses in the [DeepLearning.AI TensorFlow Developer Specialization](https://www.coursera.org/professional-certificates/tensorflow-in-practice) on Coursera.

-## Course 01 Overview
+## Overview

-In this course, I learned to build and train **Convolutional Neural Networks (CNNs)** using TensorFlow and Keras.
+In this courses, I learned to build and train **Convolutional Neural Networks (CNNs)** using TensorFlow and Keras.
 The course involved working with real-world image datasets and implementing neural networks that can recognize patterns in complex visual data.

 ### Key Concepts Covered
 - TensorFlow & Keras fundamentals for computer vision tasks